Skip to Content

 The Group processes large amounts of personal information every day and we take our data protection responsibilities seriously.
 The privacy notices on our websites provide full details of the processing activities we undertake across the Group and the rights individuals have regarding their information.
 We also have an internal Group Data Protection policy which is reviewed annually and documents the risks that need to be managed and the minimum control standards that need to be adhered to, to ensure all personal information is protected and an individual’s right to privacy is observed at all times.
 This policy is aligned not only to our corporate values, but also to the data protection legislation which applies to the Group.
 All colleagues are required to complete annual computer-based training to ensure they clearly understand the obligations placed on them.
 Any breaches can result in disciplinary action, including dismissal.

-The policy is owned and overseen by the Group’s Data Protection Officer (‘DPO’), and Board accountability is owned by Jonathan Pears, Group Chief Risk Officer.
-The DPO is supported by a Data Protection team who advise and support the wider business, including our outsourced partners, on the Group’s obligations and undertake/support Group assurance activities to ensure ongoing compliance with data protection legislation.
-They also act as a contact point for data protection regulatory bodies, such as the Information Commissioner, and individuals who wish to raise concerns regarding the processing of their personal information.
+The policy is owned and overseen by the Group’s Data Protection Officer (‘DPO’), and Board accountability is owned by the Group Chief Risk Officer.
+The DPO is supported by a central Data Protection team that provides advice and oversight and dedicated data protection resource within the business and our outsourced partners, on the Group’s data protection obligations.
+The team also undertakes and supports the Group assurance activities to ensure ongoing compliance with data protection legislation.
+It also acts as a contact point for data protection regulatory bodies, such as the Information Commissioner (and other EU supervisory authorities), and individuals who wish to raise concerns regarding the processing of their personal information.
 Internal audit perform independent reviews of our approach as part of our three lines of defence model.

-Data breaches can occur in the form of a malicious attack or accidental error and can be wide scale or impact one individual.
+Data breaches can occur in the form of a malicious attack or accidental error and can be wide spread or impact one individual.
 The Group operates a robust process to ensure data breaches are identified, reported and resolved appropriately.
-Whilst errors occur from time to time, the Group has not experienced any material or wide-spread data breaches that have compromised the security of the personal information it is custodian of.

 The safety of our customers and colleagues is paramount.
 We have continued to strengthen and improve our security around customer data, commercial information and our people through the deployment of market-leading tools, and controls and policy harmonisation.